tml3nr/RuneOS-1/README.md

 **Start Arch Linux Arm**
 - Remove all USB devices: drives, Wi-Fi, bluetooth, mouse
 - Connect wired LAN (if not available, connect monitor + keyboard)
-- Insert micro SD card and USB drive in RPi
+- Insert the micro SD card in RPi
+- If USB mode, plugin the USB drive
 - Power on
 - Wait 30 seconds (or login prompt on connected monitor)